 Foraging with John the Poacher

-Many are right under our noses in the city – you just have to know where to look, and what you’re looking for… I arrange to meet forager John Cook and cook and food writer Rosie Birkett at Walthamstow marshes at 7am, before work one morning.
+Many are right under our noses in the city – you just have to know where to look, and what you’re looking for… In 2020, I arranged to meet forager John Cook and cook and food writer Rosie Birkett at Walthamstow marshes at 7am, before work one morning.

 ‘John the Poacher’ forages all over the city for chefs, chocolate-, cheese-, and gin-makers.
 He likes to operate a barter system – giant sage leaves in exchange for a few beers on someone else’s tab, or wild garlic for cheese.